Nobel Boungou Colo

-Dy Nobel Ritchy Boungou Colo (born April 26, 1988) is a Congolese-French professional basketball player for Antibes Sharks of LNB Pro B. He also represented the France national basketball team internationally.
+Dy Nobel Ritchy Boungou Colo (born April 26, 1988) is a Congolese-French professional basketball player for Paris Basketball of the LNB Élite and the EuroLeague.
+He has represented France internationally.

 Professional career

 On February 18, 2018, Boungou Colo went to win the 2018 edition of the Italian Basketball Cup with Fiat Torino by beating Germani Basket Brescia 69–67 in the Finals.

 On October 2, 2021, he has signed with Metropolitans 92 of the LNB Pro A.